Seadragon Software: History

-In early 2006, Seadragon Software was acquired by Microsoft and organized within the newly formed Live Labs, a midpoint between Microsoft's online product groups and MSR, under Dr. Gary William Flake.
+In early 2006, Seadragon Software was acquired by Microsoft and organized within the newly formed Live Labs, a midpoint between Microsoft's online product groups and MSR, under Gary William Flake.

 Silverlight 2 released in 2008 with the Deep Zoom feature.
 This marked the first publicly shipped Seadragon software.
 Seadragon made further contributions in Silverlight 3 and announced others for Silverlight 4.

 Photosynth launched the summer of 2008; almost 2 years after its Community Technology Preview, the public can now create and view synths.
 The Photosynth team officially broke off from Seadragon to join MSN.

 Implementations

 Seadragon Ajax is a pure JavaScript implementation of the Seadragon technology, released by Microsoft as an open-source library.
 It is now under active development as OpenSeadragon.

 The Deep Zoom feature of Microsoft's Silverlight technology is an adaptation of Seadragon technology.

 Seadragon Mobile was an iPhone app (no longer available) created from Seadragon technology.